weareevermore/style-guides/ember.md

 });
 ```

-* Name your tests using the following pattern - `Test type`: `module-name`, while keeping the component names as the are and capitalizing the model names.
+* Name your tests using the following pattern - `Test type`: `module-name`, while keeping the component names as they are and capitalizing the model names.

 ```javascript
 // bad